h3abionet/h3agwas/README.md

 ## 5.7 Running on AWS Batch

 AWS Batch is a service layered on top of EC2 by Amazon which may make it easier and / or cheaper than using EC2.
 My personal view is that if you are only our pipeline on Amazon and you have reasonable Linux experience then the EC2 implementation above is probably easier.
-However, if you use or plan to use AWS Batch for other services then, AWS Batch is problem.
+However, if you use or plan to use AWS Batch for other services then, AWS Batch is a definite option.

 ### Step 1